 - 1 tsp.
 Great Lakes Gelatin Powder (helps digestion, builds/seals gut) – We already had this and it lasts awhile

 - 4 Tbs. raw, organic turbinado sugar or real maple syrup (carbohydrate) – We use 3 tablespoons of Mt.
-Capra Goat Milk Lactose for less sugar content.
-Use 3 tbsp as found our son has less gas pains and 1 tbsp of organic maple syrup.
+Capra Goat Milk Lactose for less sugar content and 1 tbsp of organic maple syrup.

 - 2 tsp. olive or avocado oil (healthy monounsaturated fat) – We use Olive Oil, you can get Organic at any supermarket